 Atlanta Magazine’s HOME features and informs readers about the Atlanta area’s talented group of interior designers, architects, artists, local makers (such as independent furniture designers), and other creative professionals.
 We love the opportunity to give our readers an in-depth look at the projects these professionals are currently working on or have recently finished.
 In addition, we feature national and local brands on our product pages.

-What does a typical workday look like?
+What does a typical workday as a creative director look like?

 It really depends on where we are in the production cycle of the magazine (ie. how close a magazine is to going to print).
 I really like the variety that brings.
 Some days I am doing product research and production work, including setting up photoshoots, acquiring images of projects previously shot (which can involve some detective work to find out who shot it), and attending photoshoots.
 Other days it is graphic design–intensive, as I design the stories we are publishing in the upcoming issue and prepare them to route through the proofing stage, before I prepare the final pages for printing.